Help us improve

 Sends a prompt to an LLM (Haiku) for intelligent, context-aware decisions.
 Most useful for Stop and SubagentStop hooks.

-Why this matters: Hooks run automatically without prompting. command hooks execute shell scripts locally, while prompt hooks make API calls to an LLM.
+Why this matters: Hooks run automatically without prompting. command hooks execute shell scripts locally, http hooks POST event data to remote URLs, and prompt/agent hooks make LLM calls.
 Review all hook configurations in the repository before installing.

 MCP Servers